RethinkQAQ/Carpet-ETP-Addition/README.md

 ----

 # Feature
+# Feature
-1. ``redStoneDontConnectToTrapDoor`` and ``redStoneWireCanRunOnTrapDoor`` can let note block skip be use on 1.20+
+1. ``redStoneDontConnectToTrapDoor`` 和 ``redStoneWireCanRunOnTrapDoor`` let note block update skip can be used in 1.20+
-2. ``unExternPistonCanBeCompare``can have the comparator inspect the container through a piston that _is not extended_
+   2. ``unExternPistonCanBeCompare`` comparators can detect containers pistons that are not extended
 3. ``InstantaneousRedstoneLamp`` can let redstone lamps turn off instantly
-4. ``targetBlockIgnoresProjectileHit`` can let projectiles do not affect the target block
+4. ``targetBlockIgnoresProjectileHit`` can let projectiles not activate target blocks
-5. ``xaeroMapName`` can sync xaero's multi-world map name to client
+5. ``xaeroMapName`` syncs xaero's multi-world maps
+6. ``villagerGiftsToHeroCD`` displays villager's village hero gift cooldown on name
+7. ``pearlTickets`` pearl loading blocks with horizontal momentum